-To support the Board and CEO in dispensing their responsibilities, the Company has established a number of committees which meet regularly to discuss and escalate matters as appropriate.
+To support the Board and the CEO in dispensing their responsibilities, the Company has established a number of management committees which meet regularly to discuss and take action on and/or escalate matters as appropriate.

 The Company employs a "three lines of defence" model in support of its system of governance.
-The second line consists of three control functions, Actuarial, Compliance and Risk Management who monitor and challenge the activities of the first line business units such as finance, marketing and product development.
+The second line consists of three control functions, Actuarial, Compliance and Risk Management who monitor and challenge the activities of the first line business units such as Finance, Customer Service and Product Development.
 The Actuarial function is responsible for providing certain assurances to the Board in relation to the Company's ability to meet its obligations to policyholders.
-The third line consists of the Internal Audit function which provides independent assurance to the Board on the adequacy and effectiveness of the risk management framework, internal control system and other elements of the system of governance.
+The third line consists of the Internal Audit function which provides independent assurance to the Board on the adequacy and effectiveness of the risk management, internal control and governance processes.

 The Company manages its business in accordance with a number of policies and strategies that underpin the Risk Management Framework.
 The Risk Management Framework considers all risks related to the Company's business, setting out processes which enable those risks to be identified, managed, monitored and mitigated appropriately.
-The key governing risk management documents are the Risk Management Policy, the Enterprise Risk Management Framework, the Company's Risk Appetite Framework and Statement, and the Zurich Risk Policy.
+The key governing risk management documents are the Risk Management Policy, the Enterprise Risk Management Framework, the Risk Appetite Framework and Statement, and the Zurich Risk Policy.
 The Zurich Risk Policy consists of a suite of risk management processes and procedures that set out the Group's standards for effective risk management that are adopted by the Company as appropriate.

-The Company's key risk management processes include the Own Risk and Solvency Assessment ('ORSA') which considers a holistic view of the risks faced by the Company on a forward looking basis including an assessment of overall solvency needs, and the Risk and Control Self-Assessment ('RCSA') which enables the identification and control of operational risk in our everyday processes.
-Additionally, our Total Risk Profiling ('TRP') process is used to identify and monitor key strategic risks.
+The Company's key risk management processes include the Own Risk and Solvency Assessment ('ORSA') which considers a holistic view of the risks faced by the Company on a forward-looking basis including an assessment of overall solvency needs, and the Risk and Control Self-Assessment ('RCSA') which enables the identification and control of operational risk in our everyday processes.
+Additionally, the Total Risk Profiling ('TRP') process is used to identify and monitor key strategic risks.